Lukatcheishvili/Data_Analyst_Portfolio_Project/README.md

 # Data_Analyst_Portfolio_Project
-A collection of projects showcasing my skills in PL/SQL, Advanced Excel (VBA &amp; Power Query), Python for financial reporting, and business analytics.
-Includes optimized SQL queries, Python automation, data visualization, and interactive Excel dashboards.
-Reflecting my experience at corporate field and my journey toward Business Analytics.
+Welcome to my Data Analyst Portfolio, where I showcase my projects in financial reporting, IFRS analysis, and business analytics.
+With experience in PL/SQL, Python, and Excel, I focus on extracting insights from financial data, optimizing queries, and building reports that drive decision-making.
+📌 What You'll Find:
+PL/SQL Queries: Efficient data extraction and transformation for financial reporting.
+Python Analytics: Data visualization and automation for financial insights.
+Excel Dashboards: Interactive reports for IFRS and business analytics.
+Business Case Studies: Real-world applications of data-driven decision-making.
+This repository reflects my journey as a Bank of Georgia financial analyst and my goal of advancing into Business Analytics. 🚀